Arkrait/testJob/README.md

-# Express-based REST API and a corresponding smart contract for car plates registration.
+# Express-based REST API and a corresponding smart contract to register cars.

 ## Installation